serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 main = printMe (5 :: Int)
 ```

-This gives us the error
+This gives us the following error:

 ```
 • Overlapping instances for Printable Int